wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

 ??? note "getProject"

-    To get information about a specific project, use getProject and specify the project key.
+    To get information about a specific project, use `getProject` with the project key.
 This operation returns a JSON representation of the entire project, including name, ID, components, and more.

     <table>
         <tr>